These Guidelines are intended to provide an overview of the Data61 scholarships program.

 Candidates should be aware that the duration of the scholarship award may be shorter than the term of the Student Scholarship Agreement, the latter remaining in force for the duration of the candidature up until submission of the Doctoral Thesis, or until termination of the Student Scholarship Agreement, see Section 4.2 “Scholarship Termination” for further details.

-Candidates who are awarded a university or Government primary scholarship will receive a Data61 Supplementary Scholarship.
-If at any time a Data61 PhD Scholarship holder receives a secondary award of a value greater than 75% of the Data61 PhD scholarship rate, the Data61 PhD scholarship will be suspended for the duration of the secondary scholarship.
-The Data61 Supplementary Scholarship may continue to be held.
+Candidates who are awarded a university or Government primary scholarship will receive a Data61 top-up scholarship.
+If at any time a Data61 PhD Scholarship (full stipend) holder receives a secondary award of a value greater than 75% of the Data61 PhD Scholarship rate, the Data61 PhD Scholarship will be suspended for the duration of the secondary scholarship.
+The Data61 Top-up Scholarship may continue to be held.

 Scholarship candidates must maintain a full-time study load.
 Students must inform Data61 if they are intending to change study load and provide a copy of any university approval paperwork.